Breaking Benjamin: Hiatus and Shallow Bay (2010–2013)

-In April 2013, Burnley announced that the dispute involving Fink and Klepaski was resolved, and that he would retain the right to continue the band under the name Breaking Benjamin.
+In April 2013, Burnley announced that the dispute involving Fink and Klepaski was resolved and that he would retain the right to continue the band under the name Breaking Benjamin.
 Three days later, Szeliga announced his departure, citing creative differences.

 Return and Dark Before Dawn (2014–2016)

 In August 2014, Breaking Benjamin announced via Facebook that the band reformed as a quintet with, except for Burnley, all new members, including: Dear Agony co-writer Jasen Rauch (guitar, originally from Red); Keith Wallen (guitar and backing vocals, originally from Adelitas Way); Aaron Bruch (bass and backing vocals); and Shaun Foist (drums, originally from Picture Me Broken).
-Burnley said of the lineup: "Everybody that's in the band now is deliberately handpicked," noting that "Keith [Wallen] and Aaron [Bruch] are really, really amazing singers.
+Burnley said of the lineup, "Everybody that's in the band now is deliberately handpicked."
+And he noted that "Keith [Wallen] and Aaron [Bruch] are really, really amazing singers.
 That's kind of what the band always needed."
 On March 18, 2015, a new single entitled "Failure" as well as a new album, Dark Before Dawn, were announced for release on March 23 and June 23, respectively.

 The new lineup debuted with acoustic shows in late 2014, then went on a four-venue winter tour in the north-eastern United States.
 The band afterward announced 2015 spring, summer, and fall tour dates, supported by bands such as Young Guns and Starset.
-In July 2015, the band announced their first overseas performance, in which they headlined a four-day cruise venue in February 2016 along with Yngwie Malmsteen, Zakk Wylde, Flyleaf, et al. The band also performed on a joint U.S. tour with Shinedown in October and November along with Sevendust, and proceeded to play further outside of the United States in June 2016 at venues such as the Download Festival in the United Kingdom, Rock am Ring in Germany, and Nova Rock in Austria.
+In July 2015, the band announced their first overseas performance, in which they headlined a four-day cruise venue in February 2016 along with Yngwie Malmsteen, Zakk Wylde, Flyleaf, and others.
+The band also performed on a joint U.S. tour with Shinedown in October and November along with Sevendust, and proceeded to play further outside of the United States in June 2016 at venues such as the Download Festival in the United Kingdom, Rock am Ring in Germany, and Nova Rock in Austria.

 Burnley explained that writing for Dark Before Dawn was intermittent and fragmentary, taking place throughout the hiatus, though it was toward the end of the hiatus in 2013 when it became cohesive.
 After growing frustrated with the lack of answers regarding his health condition, Burnley decided to abandon searching for a diagnosis and focus on the album.
 Recorded and produced at a personal studio of Burnley's, Dark Before Dawn is the first album with the front man credited as the producer.
 Burnley stated that, "I would say that I did the same amount of producing on this album as I've done on other albums, just never had my name [on it]", adding, "You know, I'm not doing anything different here than I have done in the past.
 Why shouldn't I be known to be doing it?"